thanhtunguet/serena/docs/02-usage/020_running.md

 Some useful options include:

   * `--project <path|name>`: specify the project to work on by name or path.
-  * `--project-from-cwd`: auto-detect project from current working directory (searches up for `.serena/project.yml` or `.git`, falls back to CWD).
-Intended only for CLI-based agents like Claude Code, Gemini and Codex.
+  * `--project-from-cwd`: auto-detect the project from current working directory
+    (looking for a directory containing `.serena/project.yml` or `.git` in parent directories, activating the current directory if none is found);
+    This option is intended for CLI-based agents like Claude Code, Gemini and Codex, which are typically started from within the project directory and which do not change directories during their operation.
+  * `--language-backend JetBrains`: use the Serena JetBrains Plugin as the language backend (overriding the default backend configured in the central configuration)
   * `--context <context>`: specify the operation [context](contexts) in which Serena shall operate
   * `--mode <mode>`: specify one or more [modes](modes) to enable (can be passed several times)
   * `--enable-web-dashboard <true|false>`: enable or disable the web dashboard (enabled by default)